 Finally our thoughts and prayer go to Latvia, Czechia, and Georgia.
 Latvia’s Samanta Tina managed four jury points from Moldova, and televote points from Georgia (5), the UK (4), and Estonia (1), meaning The Moon is Rising finished last (17th).
 Czechia were 15th (null points in the televote) and Georgia 16th (null from juries).
 Ouch.

 There were four songs in languages other than English and three of these qualified (only Denmark missed out).
-Two of these—Switzerland and Iceland—finished in the top four in the Grand Final.
+One of these—Switzerland—finished in the top four in the Grand Final.
 This can but inspire delegations that might otherwise have assumed that to do well at the Eurovision you need to sing in English.
 On the other hand, Portugal sent its first-ever wholly in English entry—and just missed the Grand Final top 10.

 Seven of the qualifiers from Thursday were 2020 artists given the 2021 slot by their delegations.
 So too were the three lowest ranked semi-finalists from Thursday.
 The songs that needed to win a national selection finished 4th, 5th, 10th, 11th, and 13th.
 Poland’s Rafał was the only entry to have been a wholly new internal selection: The Ride limped home in 14th place.